 HBC Research Seminars

-The Higuchi Biosciences Center hosted, this fall, a virtual seminar with an invited speaker from MIT.
+The Higuchi Biosciences Center hosted a virtual seminar on Friday, October 2, 2020, with an invited speaker from MIT.
 The seminar was held virtually via Zoom and the recording of the presentation is available below.

 Dr. Angela Koehler